Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 # London Road Casualties Dashboard

 This dasboard displays the data for London Road Casualties 2010-2014.
 The primary goal of the dashboard is to give users an insight into the details of each incident.
-It was created to be be easy to use with simple displays that the user can use to get a good range of information.
+It was designed to be easy to use with simple displays that the user can use to get a good range of information.
 The interactive charts give the user the opportunity to drill down to specific details as much as they need and can feel informed as an individual.
 As a cyclsit who commutes through central London nearly everyday I found the data to be interesting and informative.